Not-8-Bit/not8bit-vending/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```
-# This is a modified version of the vending in qb-inventory